Explore Peso da Régua: Where River Views and Wine Roads Begin

 You can reach Peso da Régua by train from Porto via the Douro line, offering a scenic journey along the river.
 By car, it’s about a 1.5-hour drive from Porto on the A4.
 River cruises from Porto are also available, providing a unique experience.

-Where Are the Best Places to Stay in Peso da Régua?
+Where Are the Best hotels in Peso da Régua?

 Peso da Régua offers various accommodations from comfortable hotels to elegant guesthouses:

-What Are the Best Restaurants to Discover Local Cuisine in Peso da Régua?
+What Are the Best Restaurants in Peso da Régua?

 If you’d like to taste Douro specialties, here are some great options: